saltyrtc/saltyrtc-meta/Protocol.md

 Identical to client-to-server messages, the messages are serialised MessagePack objects.
-We will provide an example for each message in an extended JSON format where a string value denoted with 'b' indicates that the content is binary data.
+We will provide an example for each message in an extended JSON format where a string value denoted with 'b' indicates that the content is binary data (MessagePack `Bin` format).
 For ease of reading, binary data of the examples is represented as a hex-encoded string.
 However, binary data SHALL NOT be hex-encoded in implementations.
 Unless otherwise noted, all non-binary strings MUST be interpreted as UTF-8 encoded strings.
 Furthermore, field values SHALL NOT be `Nil`.
 The *type* field is REQUIRED for all messages.
 Other required fields will be described in the messages' section.
 In case a field is missing or contains invalid data, the incident MUST be treated as a protocol error.
 This also applies to unexpected messages that deviate from the message flow.

 Compared to client-to-server messages, protocol errors for client-to-client message MUST be handled differently.
 In case that any